Grizzly-Adam/BBQ/README.md

 Improved support for Crops

 New Items:
-	Wood Pile (can store trees, wood slabs, and sticks) Smoker Blue Print (wall hanging)
+	Wood Pile (can store trees, wood planks, and sticks) Smoker Blue Print (wall hanging)
 	Yeast (Can be found when harvesting grass and jungle grass) Bacon Cheeseburger